Kyeongpil/SelCa/README.md

 By adding the linearly-transformed random noise vector to the user embedding vector, the model can provide diverse recommendations to users while mitigating user information and overffiting.

-## Details
-For more details, please refer the paper - [Recommender System Using Sequential and Global Preference via Attention Mechanism and Topic Modeling](https://dl.acm.org/doi/abs/10.1145/3357384.3358054)

 ## Train
 You can train this model via the following script.